-On a day-by-day basis, our staff in Vermont and the academic directors at each of our programs in the field evaluate information from a wide variety of sources.
-We collect information from government sources, our contacts in non-governmental organizations around the world, international and local media outlets, and from our own network of local contacts within each country.
+On a day-by-day basis, our staff in Vermont and the academic directors of each of our programs in the field evaluate information from a wide variety of sources.
+We collect information from government sources, our contacts in nongovernmental organizations around the world, international and local media outlets, and our own network of local contacts within each country.
 In rare circumstances, situations may merit changes to the program.

 - How to Choose a Program

 - View SIT Study Abroad Undergraduate Research / ISP Collection